anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 ### 2.0.10.
 Import the DBC into your Databricks workspace
 Follow the instructor and persist to your user home directory in the Databricks workspace

+### 2.0.11.
+Mount blob storage
+Run the notebook in 00-Setup/mount-blob-storage.scala

 # 3. About the NYC taxi public dataset

 This dataset contains detailed trip-level data on New York City Taxi trips.
 It was collected from both drivers inputs as well as the GPS coordinates of individual cabs.